 The map above illustrates the larger concentrations of unemployment across the area.
 As can be seen from the map, the affected counties were dealing with high unemployment rates even before disaster struck.
 These communities are rural in nature and have not taken part in the sweeping economic recovery that has taken place nationwide since the Great Recession.
 These populations are less likely to have access to the resources needed to fully recover from disaster, especially when they were barely making ends meet before property damage affected their homes and community.
 As seen above, many communities have high levels of unemployment.
-Dougherty and Camden counties have census tracts with the highest level of unemployment, 26% - 37%.
+Dougherty and Camden counties have census tracts with the highest levels of unemployment at 26% - 37%.

 The unemployment rates vary by county and month.
 Table 6 includes unemployment rates by county from August 2017 to August 2018.
 The data was obtained from the Bureau of Labor Statistics.
 The rates that are light green in color are higher than or equal to the state average, and the rates colored orange have the highest rate within the affected area for that month.
-It is important to note, Dougherty, Thomas, Turner and Wilcox Counties had unemployment rates higher than the state average ALL twelve months of the past year.
+It is important to note, Dougherty, Thomas, Turner, and Wilcox Counties had unemployment rates higher than the state average alltwelve all twelve months of the data shown in the table below.